Education Abroad and Graduate Students

 Expand the sections below for details.

 The Education Abroad office offers a few formal study abroad programs that facilitate courses/credit for graduate students.
 These are primarily focused in Germany and available to students in German or Engineering graduate programs (as well as a few options for Law students).
-You can see a full list of programs offering graduate-level credit here: http://abroad.colorado.edu/?go=GraduateProgram.
-Beyond these options, earning graduate credit on study abroad programs is the exception rather than the rule.
+You can see the limited list of programs offering graduate-level credit.
+Beyond these options, graduate students would organize their own study/research abroad.
 Each graduate student is so different in terms of interests/focus that it is very difficult to offer organized programs.

 Occasionally, graduate students will choose to attend a study abroad program and earn undergraduate credit.
 This is most common when a graduate degree requires reaching a certain language level, but also possible if the subject matter pertains to your interests and/or research areas.
 Speak with your department and the Graduate School about how this may fit into your plans.